kontent-ai/delivery-sdk-net/docs/Retrieve-modular-content-from-API-response.md

-If you need to access [`modular_content` (linked content)](https://docs.kontent.ai/reference/delivery-api#tag/Linked-content-and-components/retrieve-linked-content) directly, it is possible to do so by using `Kentico.Kontent.Delivery.Abstractions.ApiResponse.Content`.
+If you need to access [`modular_content` (linked content)](https://docs.kontent.ai/reference/delivery-api#tag/Linked-content-and-components/retrieve-linked-content) directly, it is possible to do so by using `Kontent.Ai.Delivery.Abstractions.ApiResponse.Content`.

 ```csharp
 var response = await client.GetItemAsync<object>("item_codename");